 Since it’s opening, Hotel Monville has proactively tried to comply with sustainable development.
 The 269 hotel rooms are connected to Montreal businesses.
 They work with local providers such as Oneka (natural bath products), Lambert & Fils (lighting, Québec oak wood), etc. At the restaurant, the chef chooses local ingredients and has put in place a compost in their cafeteria.
 They also have an energy efficient heating and lighting.
 In June 2019, they will welcome their first bees on the terrace of the hotel as they have partnered with the bee company Alveole.
 However, they want to do more.
 Recently they created an environment committee in order to be strategic with each department of the hotel and to better communicate with what they do right and what they should work on.

 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET

 Sarah has always been an avid traveller and spent a lot of time in developing countries around the world.
-Last year while in South East Asia, she realized more than ever that our overconsumption was leading to catastrophic environmental results.
+Last year while in South East Asia, she realised more than ever that our overconsumption was leading to catastrophic environmental results.
 Upon her return to Montreal, she wanted to be part of the change.
-She started to volunteer for different organizations (Equiterre, Zero Waste Festival, NousRire) and changed her way of consumption by adopting a zero-waste lifestyle as much as possible.
+She started to volunteer for different organisations (Equiterre, Zero Waste Festival, NousRire) and changed her way of consumption by adopting a zero-waste lifestyle as much as possible.
 At work, she tries to raise awareness among her colleagues and implement procedures to reduce the environmental impacts.